Saketg9/simple-todo-app/Readme.md

 - Create a Dockerfile for the backend part
 - Create 2 docker-compose files

-    one for local development with only the mongo database needed, named: docker-compose.yaml.dev
+    one for local development with only the mongo database, named: docker-compose.yaml.dev

     one for deployment in a standalone server named: docker-compose.yaml

+    Both should use persistent storage for the data

+- (Optional) Deploy the stack to a free tier cloud provider of your choice.

 - (Optional) Create a simple kubernetes deployment and service file for the backend